emanlapponi/defense/presentation/slides.md

 ---
 ## **L**ap e**X**change **F**ormat

-- scalable to linguistic annotations beneath and above the token level
+- Scalable to linguistic annotations beneath and above the token level
-- applicable to a wide a range of linguistic phenomena and text annotations
+- Applicable to a wide a range of linguistic phenomena and text annotations
 - Scalable to large data volumes

 ---